Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-VM.md

 And the installation of Ubuntu 18.04 is completed!

-Repeat the same process in order to create another VM for DVNA deployment where I have specified the server name as `DVNA-deploy`.
+Repeat the same process to create another VM for DVNA deployment where I have specified the server name as `DVNA-deploy`.